finos-labs/learnaix-h-2025/README.md

 ## Objective:

 To create AI enabled Moodle plugins on existing LearnAIx alpha solution on Snowflake public platform.
-Shortlisted plugins will feature in the LearnAIx beta version that will be available for free for to consume.
+Shortlisted plugins will feature in the LearnAIx beta version that will be available to consume for free.

 ### Integrations & Tech stack